Ktor 3.4.0 Help

 Add routes

-You can add routes to your test application using the routing function.
-This might be convenient for the following use-cases:
+You can add routes to your test application using the routing {} block.
+This approach is useful for testing routes without loading full modules or for adding test-specific endpoints.

 fun testHello() = testApplication { routing { get("/login-test") { call.sessions.set(UserSession("xyzABC123","abc123")) } } }

-Customize environment
+Customize the environment

 @Test fun testHello() = testApplication { environment { config = ApplicationConfig("application-custom.conf") } }